peekaboo config

 tachikoma configCLI; Peekaboo setsTachikomaConfiguration.profileDirectoryName = ".peekaboo"so both tools read/write the same~/.peekaboo/credentialswithout copying environment variables. - Configuration files are JSON-with-comments: the loader strips

-init/show --effectiveoutput is live-validated with per-provider pings (OpenAI/Codex, Anthropic, Grok/xai, Gemini).
+init/show --effectiveoutput is live-validated with per-provider pings (OpenAI/Codex, Anthropic, Grok/xai, Gemini, OpenRouter).
 Timeouts default to 30s and are caller overridable.
 JSON mode skips appended readiness text so stdout remains parseable. - Provider management commands share the same validation helpers: IDs must match

 ^[A-Za-z0-9-_]+$, and provider types are limited to.openaior.anthropic.
-Headers passed via--headers KEY:VALUE,…are parsed into a[String:String]dictionary before being serialized back to disk. test-providerandmodelsinvoke the actual HTTP client stack (respecting proxy, TLS, and custom headers) rather than mocking responses, which is why they run on the main actor and surface real latencies.- All subcommands are
+Headers passed via--headers KEY:VALUE,…are parsed into a[String:String]dictionary before being serialized back to disk. provider testcontacts the actual endpoint (respecting proxy, TLS, and custom headers).provider modelsreads configured models without a network request unless--discoveris passed.provider models --savepreserves existing model capabilities and saves newly discovered models withsupportsTools: false; enable tool calling inconfig.jsononly after verifying the endpoint supports it.- All subcommands are

 RuntimeOptionsConfigurable, so global--jsonor--verboseflags work uniformly (handy when you script config changes).